Make your plan to succeed in the Quality Payment Program

 - Your estimated MIPS composite score will be displayed on the scoring page.

-- Name and save your report as either “Actual” report (trued performance data) or “Target/Test” report (your goal performance, not actual performance) to open and compare at a later date.
+- Name and save your report as either “Actual” (true performance data) or “Target/Test” (your goal performance, not actual performance) to open and compare at a later date.

 - Download reports in EXCEL or PDF format.

 - Attest to MIPS on the CMS QPP Portal during the reporting period.